 A mileage reimbursement rate has to cover a wide range of vehicle expenses: gas, oil, tires, maintenance, insurance, depreciation, taxes, registration, and license fees.
 All these expenses can vary from driver to driver.

-Consequently, the idea of a “standard” rate works only in theory, not in reality.
-The fact is, there’s no such thing as a “standard” employee when it comes to reimbursement for business travel.
+Without a "standard" employee expense profile, there can be no "standard" mileage reimbursement rate.
 If you have employees in four different states, these employees are going to pay different amounts to own and operate their personal vehicles:

 - Different gas prices